-If clinicians suspect an acute or a chronic primary fungal infection, they should obtain a detailed travel and residential history to determine whether patients may have been exposed to certain endemic mycoses, perhaps years previously.
+If clinicians suspect an acute or a chronic primary fungal infection, they should obtain a detailed travel and residential history to determine whether patients may have been exposed to certain endemic mycoses, even if the exposure was years ago.

 Pulmonary fungal infections must be distinguished from tumors and chronic pneumonias caused by nonfungal organisms such as mycobacteria Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
 Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more (including Mycobacterium tuberculosis).
 Specimens are obtained for fungal and mycobacterial culture and histopathology.
 Sputum samples may be adequate, but occasionally bronchoalveolar lavage, transthoracic needle biopsy, or even surgery may be required to obtain an acceptable specimen.

-Serologic tests may be used to check for many systemic mycoses if culture and histopathology are unavailable or unrevealing, although few provide definitive diagnoses.
+Serologic tests may be used to evaluate for many systemic mycoses if culture and histopathology are unavailable or unrevealing, although few provide definitive diagnoses.
 Particularly useful tests include the following:

 Measurement of organism-specific antigens, most notably from Cryptococcus neoformans, Histoplasma capsulatum, and Aspergillus species (occasional cross-reactivity with other fungi has been noted with each of these serologic tests)

-Serum beta-glucan, which is often positive in invasive candidiasis and aspergillus as well as Pneumocystis jirovecii infections
+Serum (1,3)beta-D-glucan, which is often positive in invasive candidiasis and aspergillosis as well as Pneumocystis jirovecii infections

 Most other tests for antifungal antibodies have low sensitivity, specificity, or both and, because measurement of acute and convalescent titers is required, cannot be used to guide initial therapy.